NLnetLabs/rpki-doc/source/krill/install-and-run.rst

 Installing with Cargo
 ---------------------

-There are three things you need for Krill: Rust, a C toolchain and OpenSSL.
+There are three things you need for Krill: Rust, the C toolchain and OpenSSL.
-You can install Krill on any Operating System where you can fulfil these requirements, but we will assume that you will run this on a UNIX-like OS.
+You can install Krill on any operating system where you can fulfil these requirements, but we will assume that you will run this on a UNIX-like OS.

 Rust